 You also may not meet Satisfactory Academic Progress.
 If you received loans and you drop below half-time, you will begin the grace period for repayment.

 Any pending disbursements will be cancelled.
 You will be placed on Financial Aid Suspension at MSSU.
-You will not be eligible to receive financial aid in future semesters.
+You will not be eligible to receive financial aid in future semesters unless accepted through your Financial Aid Suspension Appeal.
 If you received loans and you drop below half-time, you will begin the grace period for repayment.
-You also may not meet Satisfactory Academic Progress.
-Please also review Withdrawal Information.
+For more information please review our Satisfactory Academic Progress policy and Withdrawal Information.

 Failing part of your classes may affect your Satisfactory Academic Progress and may cause you to lose your financial aid eligibility.
 Please contact the MSSU Financial Aid Office at (417) 625-9325 or firstname.lastname@example.org for your specific information.
 If you fail all classes, you will be placed on Financial Aid Suspension and may result in a return of your federal financial aid award.